General ab initio framework for electronic-order-induced lattice-dynamics symmetry breaking: Discussion

-In summary, our \textit{ab initio}-MBC methodology captures the electronic order-induced symmetry breaking in the lattice dynamics of \CSS{}, generalizing the manifestation of phonon magnetism and phonon energy shift effects in magnetic materials.
-Notably, the energy scale of circularly polarized phonons coincides with that of chiral Weyl fermions, suggesting rich opportunities for chiral boson–fermion coupling and enabling control over topological states through phononic and magnetic means~\cite{hernandez2023observation}.
-This efficient and accurate framework for magnetic lattice dynamics is readily extendable to full Brillouin-zone calculations and enables the study of emergent phenomena such as the phonon Hall effect~\cite{Strohm2005_THE, Nagaosa2010_THE_QuantumMagnets,Nagaosa2010_THE, Ideue2017_THE_multiferroics, Zhang2021_ATHE_VI3, Nagaosa2010_THE,Tao2012_Berry_THE, Nagaosa2019_Berry_THE,Niu2022_MolecularBerry, Xue2025_Extrinsic}, Hall viscosity~\cite{Heidari2019_Hall_viscosity}, and so on.
-The algorithm is broadly applicable to intrinsic magnetic systems, facilitating the discovery of materials with large phonon magnetism.
+In summary, we establish an MBC-based \textit{ab initio} framework that captures the electronic-order-induced symmetry breaking {in the lattice dynamic} and effective phonon magnetism in magnetic materials, as exemplified by Co$_3$Sn$_2$S$_2$.
+We find that the energy scale of circularly polarized phonons can coincide with that of chiral Weyl fermions, opening a pathway to chiral boson-fermion coupling and enabling control of topological states via phononic and magnetic interactions~\cite{hernandez2023observation}.
+Our framework provides an efficient and accurate approach for modeling magnetic lattice dynamics, is readily extendable to full Brillouin-zone calculations, and facilitates the exploration of emergent collective phenomena.

-Our findings establish a set of design principles for materials with large phonon magnetic moments and substantial splitting, i.e., strong spin-orbit coupling, significant electron-phonon coupling, and phonon modes carrying nonzero angular momentum.
-We also propose that materials integrating magnetic order with flat bands, such as \CSS{}, represent a particularly fertile platform for the discovery of giant phonon splitting and pronounced phonon magnetism.

-Future studies may focus on extrinsic contributions to the phonon magnetic moment, such as relaxation processes~\cite{Xue2025_Extrinsic}, non-reciprocal transport related to circularly polarized phonons~\cite{nomura2023nonreciprocal,nagaosa2024nonreciprocal, ren2025nonreciprocal,aoki2019anomalous}, and \textit{ab initio} algorithm for external field–induced phonon magnetism, etc.